BhallaLab/moose-examples/tutorials/Rdesigneur/README.txt

 	buffered source of molecules at one end, and a sink at the other.
 Does this system make sense?

-rdes_ex5.1.py: Reaction-diffusion system.
-This is an illustration of simple
-	diffusion of a molecule that starts out bunched up to the left of the cylinder.
+ex7.1_diffusive_gradient.py: Simple diffusion of a molecule that starts out

-rdes_ex6.py:Make a toy multiscale model with electrical and chemical signaling.
-	This is a non-physiological model but illustrates how to set up such models.
+	bunched up to the left of a cylinder, and spreads out over time.
+	Suggestions:
+	- Use different diffusion constants.
+	- Compare to analytical solution

+ex8.0_multiscale_KA_phosph.py: Multiscale model that is bistable.
+It switches
+	between a resting, non-spiking state, and an active, tonically spiking state.
+In the active state, spiking -> Ca influx -> chemical activity-> phosphorylation and inactivation of KA -> depolarization -> spiking.
+	This example illustrates rather a lot of new things.
+	Suggestions:
+	- Vary the adaptor settings, which couple electrical to chemical signaling and vice versa.
+	- Play with the channel densities
+	- Open the chem model in moosegui and vary its parameters too.

-rdes_ex7.py: Morphology: Load .swc morphology file and view it
+ex9.0_load_neuronal_morphology_file.py: Load .swc morphology file and view it.
 	Illustrates loading a file in rdesigneur.
-You've already seen how to make a moogli viewer.
+You've already seen how to make a moogli viewer, this utilizes it for something more complicated.
-	Suggestion: Grab another morphology file from NeuroMorpho.org.
-Make a temporary copy of rdes_ex7.py and replace the file name, to view the other file.
+	Suggestion:
+	- The tutorial directory already has a number of pre-loaded files from NeuroMorpho.
+Pass them in to ex9.0 on the command line: python ex9.0_load_neuronal_morphology_file.py <morpho.swc>
+	- Grab other morphology files from NeuroMorpho.org,  try them out.

-rdes_ex8.py: Build an active neuron model by putting channels into a
+ex9.1_chans_in_neuronal_morph.py: Build an active neuron model by putting
-	morphology file.
+	channels into a morphology file.
 	Same as above except now we distribute ion channels over different parts of the cell morphology.
 In addition we illustrate how to  use Moogli to display both voltage and Ca influx.
 The units of Ca are